 Maribor

-Not many visitors take the time to visit the eastern part of Slovenia but if you do Maribor is a cute town with Habsburg era architecture and the oldest grapevine in the world.
+Not many visitors take the time to visit the eastern part of Slovenia but if you do Maribor is a cute town with Habsburg-era architecture and the oldest grapevine in the world.
 I’d suggest taking the other day trips before heading to Maribor but if you have time there’s plenty to see and you can stop in Ptuj on the same trip.
-You could also stop in Maribor on the way to Budapest or Pecs in Hungary or to amazing Romania.
+You could also stop in Maribor on the way to Budapest or Pecs in Hungary or to Romania.

 Other day trips worth considering: